XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mods.md

 ### What's the Fire Control Core for?

-> Necessary for modding 5★ dolls.
+> Necessary for modding 5★ into 6★ dolls.

 ### What's the time frame for modding dolls?